-With an appropriate knowledge base, they not difficult to use.
+With an appropriate knowledge base, they are not difficult to use.

 Seeing patients who we have treated achieved complete remission after years of illness, and after failed ECT, is one of the most rewarding feelings and achievements that we get as doctors and specialists.
-You will experience that feeling more frequently once you have learned to treat people with MAOIs.
+You will experience that feeling often once you have learned to treat people with MAOIs.

-Many specialists are missing out on the opportunity to effectively treat large numbers of patients by not knowing about these drugs and how to use them.
+Many specialists are missing the opportunity to effectively treat large numbers of patients by not knowing about these drugs and how to use them.
 We are but a child of our time.
 We are moulded by the social and commercial milieu that forms our training experience.
-The forces that mould that milieu are not always ones that have patient welfare as their main objective or priority.
+The profit-driven pharmaceutical company forces that powerfully shape that milieu are not always ones that have patient welfare as their priority.

-Unfortunately, there has been an MAOI-deficient environment for quite some time.
-Even more unfortunately, there is a lot of misinformation, most classic text books and reviews have seriously mis-informed fact and comment.
-It was I who discovered that methylene blue (MB) was an MAOI, so read, as an example of this, my analysis of the methylene blue fiasco and learn how the FDA and the UK MHRA made extensive errors and gave ill-informed advice to doctors.
+I discovered that methylene blue (MB) was an MAOI, so read, as an example of this, my analysis of the methylene blue fiasco and learn how the FDA, EMA, and the UK MHRA made extensive errors and gave ill-informed advice to doctors.

 It is difficult to summarise the history of MAOI use in psychiatry without being critical of the level of pharmacological knowledge in the profession.
 One strong influence which compounds the misinformation/misperception problem about drugs in general, and out-of-patent drugs in particular, is the strong bias concerning promotion, advertising and teaching produced by the financial dominance of pharmaceutical companies.
-Their objective is to sell new generation expensive in-patent drugs, irrespective of whether they can actually fudge the evidence to make them look better or not.
+Their primary objective, which may override all other considerations, is to sell new generation expensive in-patent drugs, irrespective of whether they can actually present the ‘evidence’ to make them look better or not.